Loginistaken/Short-Story/sequel-to0Unfunny-woke up laughing.md

 She smiled without opening her eyes.
 “Do it again later.
 I’ve got a meeting at nine.”

 Albert lay there, staring at the ceiling, heart still racing.
-The dream clung to him — not like fear, but like meaning.
+He wanted to explain how in the dream the joke had been based on bannanas he believed in his dream this could be a reality after the bat scare, he giggles quitely as Mia tries to sleep.
+The dream clung to him — not like fear,although afraid to laugh out loud tremendesouly.

 ---